 How to Reap the Many Benefits of Intense Side Stretch (Pyramid) Pose: Parsvottanasana

-The pose is definitely more of an intense hamstring (and hip) opener than a side body stretch, and should be approached mindfully and methodically, using the support of a wall or blocks.
-When done properly, the benefits of Parsvottanasana come from lengthening the spine and strengthening the legs while stimulating digestive organs and calming the mind (as forward folds tend to do).
+The pose is definitely more of an intense hamstring (and hip) opener than a side-body stretch.
+It should be approached mindfully and methodically, using the support of a wall or blocks.
+When done properly, Parsvottanasana lengthens the spine and strengthens the legs while stimulating digestive organs and calming the mind (as forward folds tend to do).

 4. Strongly press both feet into the mat, drawing your right hip back so that the leg lengthens.
 Take care not to let your right hip swing out to the right side.